-WOMM-LP ‘The Radiator’ is a licensed noncommercial low power FM radio station located in downtown Burlington.
+WOMM-LP ‘The Radiator’ is a licensed noncommercial low power FM radio station located on the campus of Burlington College.
 The station began broadcasting with 100 watts in the autumn of 2007 on the frequency of 105.9 FM.
 The Radiator serves the surrounding community by creating locally oriented programming, filling the void left by regional and national networks whose markets are too broad to permit this social and geographic focus.
 Between local DJs who produce an eclectic variety of shows Big Heavy World plays Vermont-made music from its huge music archive.

 ‘The Radiator’ is a nonprofit listener-supported media center generating and transmitting programming that fosters community awareness and civic engagement; encourages and promotes the creative public of the Burlington area; and provides a platform for multigenerational technical education and personal empowerment.

 What is Low-Power FM?

 The FCC established LPFM as a noncommercial educational service to create opportunities for new voices on the airwaves and to allow local groups to provide programming responsive to local community needs and interests.
 In 1978 the FCC repealed the Class D licenses that once permitted low-power FM stations in the United States.
 After two decades of pirate radio broadcasts and persistent grass-roots lobbying, FCC chairman (and low-power radio enthusiast) William E. Kennard opened a one-time 30-day application window for licensed 100 watt noncommercial radio stations.
 Protest from the National Association of Broadcasters has since eliminated nearly all of the remaining LPFM bandwidth in metropolitan areas.
 The Radiator is the only chance Burlington will be given to develop this opportunity.

 Where is Burlington?